 Alessandro Ferretti recently made the observation that metabolically healthy people tend to have lower TOTAL ENERGY levels at rest (and hence have a lower HbA1c), but are able to quickly mobilise glycogen and fat easily when required (e.g. when fasting or a sprint).

 Similar to RD Dikeman, John Halloran is an interesting case.
-Recently he has been putting a lot of effort into eating nutrient dense foods, intermittent fasting and high intensity exercise.
+He has been putting a lot of effort into eating nutrient dense foods, intermittent fasting and high-intensity exercise.

 He is also committed to improving his metabolic fitness to be more competitive in ice hockey.
 His resting heart rate is now a spectacular 45 bpm!